 - You may be fitted with a temporary diaphragm by your doctor or nurse.
 This is for you to practice with at home.
 It allows you to learn how to use it properly, see how it feels and find out if the method is suitable for you.
 During this time, you are not protected against pregnancy and need to use additional contraception, such as condoms, when you have sex

 - When you go back for a follow-up appointment with your doctor or nurse, wear the diaphragm so they can check that it is the right size and you have put it in properly.
-When they are happy that you can use a diaphragm properly, they will give you one to use as contraception.
+When they are happy that you can use it properly, they will give you one to use as contraception.

 Removing a diaphragm

 A diaphragm can be easily removed by gently hooking your finger under its rim, loop or strap and pulling it downwards and out.
-You must leave all types of diaphragm in place for at least six hours after the last time you had sex.
+You must leave all types of diaphragms in place for at least six hours after the last time you had sex.